Content table

 The first option is to visit your doctor for an estrogen test.
 These are usually done via a blood test or a 24-hour urine sample.

-But since hormones fluctuate day to day, one test won’t give you a complete picture.
+But since hormones fluctuate daily, one test won’t give you a complete picture.
 That’s why many opt for at-home tests.

 Was this article helpful?